apehex/tokun/mlable/models/pass/README.md

 - overhead? actually a feature? (hinders bruteforcing attempts)
 - security:
 	- the model should not be stored in memory / disk

+## Improvements

+- performance:
+	- use the base `numpy` instead of `tensorflow`
+	- replace the model with its base weight tensors and matrix multiplications